dudung/py-jupyter-nb/src/markdown/README.md

 # markdown (4)
-Examples how to use markdown in jupyter notebook
+examples how to use markdown in jupyter notebook

 + [markdown_hello](markdown_hello.ipynb)
 + [markdown_table](markdown_table.ipynb)